macmacs/aws-bootstrap/docs/how-to-start.md

 # HOW TO START?

-This guide describes steps necessary to deploy basic infrastructure for Kubernetes-based environemnt in project operations AWS accounts.
+This guide describes steps necessary to deploy basic infrastructure for Kubernetes-based environment in project operations AWS accounts.